 Realistic YA fiction

 Instead of making a run for it, Lilly abandons her belief in fate and makes it her purpose to rescue Parker from self-destruction.
-If she succeeds, they can share a good life together; Parker will be rehabilitated, and Lilly will have made a real difference.
+If she succeeds, they can share a good life together; Parker will be rehabilitated, and Lilly will have made a real difference on her own.
 There’s just one problem: he isn’t budging easily.
-Lilly must find the courage to face a once-unimaginable future, either by tying her worth to Parker’s downward spiral or actively engaging in shaping her own life.
+Lilly must find the courage to face a once-unimaginable future, either by tying her worth to Parker’s downward spiral or actively shaping her own life.

 Inspired by a true story.
 Events or persons portrayed in the finished work are fictitious.